 Remember, your audio system can literally generate all of the information required to recreate a musical event in time, space, and tonal balance.
-The purpose of your room, ideally, is to not contribute to that information.
-However, every room does contribute to the sound, and the better speaker manufacturers have designed their systems to accommodate this phenomenon.
+Ideally, your room should not contribute to that information.
+However, every room does contribute to the sound to some degree.
+Fortunately MartinLogan had designed the Ethos to minimize these anomalies